 The right to redeem is not available to a tenant who has had 3 or more judgments of restitution entered against him in the 12 months before the beginning of the court action in ejectment (eviction).

 A security deposit is money given by tenant to landlord as security for tenant's compliance with the lease.
-A security deposit may not be more than 2 months' rent or $50, whichever is greater, per dwelling unit, regardless of the number of tenants.
-If landlord charges more, tenant may recover up to 3 times the extra amount charged, plus reasonable attorney's fees.
+A security deposit may not be more than two months' rent or $50, whichever is greater, per dwelling unit, regardless of the number of tenants.
+If landlord charges more, tenant may recover up to three times the extra amount charged, plus reasonable attorney's fees.

-Legal action based on this security deposit section may be brought at any time during the tenancy or within 2 years after the lease is ended.
+Legal action based on this security deposit section may be brought at any time during the tenancy or within two years after the lease is ended.

 Landlord must keep the security deposit in an interest-bearing insured escrow account in a bank or savings and loan association in Maryland and must administer it for the benefit of the tenant.
 The money must be identified as security deposit escrow money and must not be commingled with any assets of the landlord.
 Failure to provide information about the escrow account will be cause for denial, suspension, or revocation of landlord's license to operate a multi-family rental facility.

 Landlord must give to tenant a receipt for the security deposit.
 The receipt must be included as a provision in the lease.
 If landlord fails to provide the written receipt, he is liable to tenant in the amount of $50.
 The landlord must deposit the security deposit money within thirty days after its receipt.